 All Saints Women’s Organization (ASWO)

-All women of the parish -- from young moms to great-grandmothers, single and married, working, stay at home, and retired -- are automatically members of ASWO.
+All women of the parish are automatically members of ASWO.
 Members participate in various activities of faith and fellowship, as well as service projects to benefit our parish.
 This ministry runs “Help Your Neighbor Sunday” and provides funeral receptions.
 ASWO’s primary fundraiser is the Hearts and Hands Bazaar held each fall to address the various needs of our All Saints Community.
 The organization also has nine circles, smaller groups of women working together on special projects and social events throughout the year.
-ASWO, along with the Ladies Auxiliary of the Knights of Columbus, sponsor the annual Ladies Day of Reflection.
+ASWO co-sponsors the annual Ladies Day of Reflection.

-The Fall Festival is a major fellowship event that takes place on the All Saints Church campus each year in September.
-The Festival is a family-friendly, two-day event with great food, beverages, live entertainment, bingo, silent auction, and carnival games with prizes for children of all ages.
+The Fall Festival is a major fellowship event that takes place on the All Saints Church campus each year.
+The Festival is a family-friendly, two-day event with great food, beverages, live entertainment, Bingo, silent auction, and carnival games with prizes for children of all ages.
 The volunteer committee is made up of approximately 30 to 40 individuals who meet regularly during the year to plan, prepare, as well as execute the event.
 Planning begins in February.
 Meetings are held once a month when possible.
 During August and September, we will usually meet twice a month as we get closer to the festival.

 Knights of Columbus